-As a Resume Writer and Career Strategy Consultant, I find that I am often screening for clients who possess some – “game.”
+As a Career Strategy Consultant, I find that I am often screening for clients who possess some – “game.”
 Since a short, successful job search favors a candidate who can master and apply the rules of successful interviewing.

-For example, a person’s resume may highlight that they generated a 60% increase in sales in a particular year.
+For example, a person’s business profile or resume may highlight that they generated a 60% increase in sales in a particular year.
 But, when asked about the overall sales goal plan or the previous year’s numbers, many candidates fail to give a clear, succinct process-focused answer.

 Be wary if asked to discuss achievements and you experience a “high self-esteem, egotistical overconfident” moment- you could sabotage the winnable moment.

 Charisma is often just self-absorption in disguise.
 And while its utility is unmatched as a brilliant one-act play in the short term, it is generally catastrophic when used to build relationships and buy-in longer term.